 Who has time for the store nowadays?
 Not “Allison”!
 And even if you do go, you always seem to forget something.
 I digress…

 Our world has become oversaturated with web design that isn’t user-friendly.
-This may mean it’s not mobile responsive, or the navigation is cluttered, the composition feels compact, or the site is completely off brand.
-The main goal for the site is to sell, sell, sell, but we don’t want to lose sight of what’s best for “Allison”.
+This may mean it’s not mobile responsive, or the navigation is cluttered, the composition feels compact, or the site is completely off-brand.
+The main goal for the site is to sell, sell, sell, but as a web design agency, we have to be careful not to lose sight of what’s best for “Allison”.
 What would she want to see?
 What would her natural progression of steps be?
 How can we get her to buy and feel proud of her order?
 But most importantly… How can we keep her coming back?

 The product photography is extremely important because it sets a mood.
 Low shadows and keeping them bright make for “Lifestyle” photos with a pleasant feel.
 We like to think we’re making toilet paper sexy.
 Having good glamor shots again resonates with the sites that ‘Allison” frequents, and will make navigation easier to buy.